U1Kemp/AML-Assignments/README.md

 # AML-Assignments
-Assignments for the course AML offered in CMI during the year 2024
+Assignments done as part of the course AML (Advanced Machine Learning) offered in CMI during the year 2024

+These assignments have been done by Aman, Ankan Kar and Utpalraj Kemprai